 Random drug testing is unannounced and unexpected.
 Employees don’t know they’re testing until it’s time to test.
 An employer, or Third Party Administrator (TPA) like Lobdock Impairment Detection, uses a random selection process to select a percentage of employees in the drug testing program.

-The process is usually computer-generated to ensure there no bias in selection.
+The process is usually computer-generated to ensure no bias in selection.
 All employees have an equal chance at selection during each cycle, even if they were recently chosen.

 Note: it is not acceptable to randomly select participants by choosing numbers from a hat, rolling dice, throwing darts, picking cards, or selecting ping pong balls (yeah, we know…we had to say it).